Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 Factorissimo has 3 building sizes, i currently only support the small one whilst i figure out how to "balance" them out, e.g. slots in terms of buildings & materials it can fit, amount of text that can fit over it and thus limit, and other stuff.

+1.1.0 update: you can get the 2nd and 3rd tier by middle & right clicking the button respectively

 # credits

 - `./graphics/factory/*` and their prototype defintions are MIT licenced to MagmaMcFry (original author) and notnotmelon (fork maintainer)